 - Your intent to depart the United States after your trip; and/or

 - Your ability to pay all costs of the trip.

 Note: Visa applicants must qualify on the basis of the applicant’s residence and ties abroad, rather than assurances from U.S. family and friends.
 A letter of invitation or Affidavit of Support is not needed to apply for a nonimmigrant tourist visa.
 If you do choose to bring a letter of invitation or Affidavit of Support to your interview, please remember that it is not one of the factors that we use in determining whether to issue or deny a nonimmigrant tourist visa.

 Step 4.
 Schedule an Interview Appointment

-Submit the I- 129 Petition DS-160 confirmation sheet, DS-160 form listed in Step 2, with the upladed 2 x 2 inch color photo not older than 6 months, and a valid passport, to the Consulate one week before your scheduled interview date.
+Bring the completed DS-160 confirmation sheet with the uploaded 2 x 2 inch color photo not older than 6 months, from Step 2, a valid passport, and all other supporting documentation to the Consulate for your scheduled interview date.

 Step 6.
 Pay the MRV Fee

 Payment for visa applications is CASH ONLY, with U.S. or Bermudian currency, or a combination of both, acceptable.
 Please consult the Department of State’s Fees for Visa Services website and be prepared to pay the appropriate fee, in cash, for the visa you are applying for on the day of your visa interview.
 Nonimmigrant visa applicants from certain countries may be required to also pay a reciprocity fee at the time of their visa interview which can be paid by cash or credit card.

 Step 7.
 Interview for your visa with the Consular Officer